switch180/RiverLink-SDVoE/README.md

 ### ⚠️ Non-Affiliation Notice

-**This project is an independent open-source integration developed by the community.** RiverLink SDVoE Matrix is **NOT** affiliated with, endorsed by, sponsored by, or officially connected to the SDVoE Alliance®, Semtech Corporation®, Nabu Casa, Inc., or any other trademark holder mentioned in this documentation.
+**This project is an independent open-source integration developed by the community.** RiverLink SDVoE Matrix is **NOT** affiliated with, endorsed by, sponsored by, or officially connected to the SDVoE Alliance®, Semtech Corporation®, or any other trademark holder mentioned in this documentation.
+This integration does not contain any properitary code of the aforementioned organizations.

 This integration is designed purely for interoperability with SDVoE™ technology and the SDVoE API™.
 We respect all intellectual property rights and make no claims to ownership of any third-party trademarks, service marks, or proprietary technologies referenced herein.
-The development of this integration is an independent effort to enable Home Assistant® users to control their SDVoE™-compatible devices.
+The development of this integration is an independent effort to enable Home Assistant users to control their SDVoE™-compatible devices.

 ### Trademark Acknowledgments

 - **SDVoE™**, **SDVoE API™**, and **SDVoE Alliance®** are trademarks of the SDVoE Alliance.
 - **BlueRiver®** and **Semtech®** are registered trademarks of Semtech Corporation or its affiliates.
-- **Home Assistant®** is a registered trademark of Nabu Casa, Inc.
-- **GitHub®** is a registered trademark of GitHub, Inc.

 All other trademarks, service marks, and trade names referenced in this project are the property of their respective owners.